 Hi, I’m mason.

 I’m a psychotherapist (LPCC) and Certified Clinical Trauma Specialist (CCTS-I) living in Denver, and it gives me immense satisfaction to help others find clarity, purpose, and freedom.
 I myself have been deeply touched by the transformative power of therapy, and I bring that experience into my work.
-I specialize in working with men, using an evidence-based approach called Short-Term Dynamic Psychotherapy that resonates deeply with my belief in addressing and relieving symptoms as efficiently and painlessly as possible from the root.
-I’m also trained in techniques called Coherence Therapy, Somatic Experiencing and Brainspotting, experiential tools which greatly help clients reconnect with their bodies to process and release the physiological and neurological effects of trauma, if necessary.
+I work with the whole range of psychological and emotional issues, but specialize in the treatment of trauma.
+I’m trained in EMDR, as well as techniques called Coherence Therapy, Somatic Experiencing, and Brainspotting: experiential tools which greatly help clients reconnect with their bodies to process and release the physiological and neurological effects of trauma, if necessary.

 In addition to a master’s degree in Clinical Mental Health Counseling, I hold a Master of Divinity degree, reflecting my love for scripture and theology.
 As a practicing Catholic, I’m comfortable integrating faith into my work with Catholics and Christians, or individuals with no particular religious/spiritual affiliation.

 Outside the therapy room, I love reading, and write about psychology on this website, as well as scripture and theology over on my Substack, theovoxblog.com.
-I enjoy getting outside, and indulging my passion for fitness.
 I try to blend professionalism and competence with authenticity—being both a skilled clinician and a normal human being.
 Having had a stutter since childhood, I understand pain and the value of resilience, and I bring that same spirit into every session.

 My Approach